chrisbrownie/flamingkeys.com/_posts/2011-08-08-teched-australia-2011.md

   first_name: Chris
   last_name: Brown
 ---

-<p>I’ll be heading along to <a href="http://australia.msteched.com/">TechEd</a> on the Gold Coast this year.
+I’ll be heading along to [TechEd](http://australia.msteched.com/) on the Gold Coast this year.
 If you’re planning on attending, there will be a meetup for PowerShellers on Tuesday (details TBA).
 Hope to see you there!
-Please hit me up on Twitter (<a href="https://www.twitter.com/chrisbrownie">@chrisbrownie</a>) if you’re coming, it would be great to meet some more likeminded folk.</p>
+Please hit me up on Twitter ([@chrisbrownie](https://www.twitter.com/chrisbrownie)) if you’re coming, it would be great to meet some more likeminded folk.

-<p>More posts in the coming weeks.
-Until then, script up!</p>
+More posts in the coming weeks.
+Until then, script up!